 In the photo at right, you're looking north.
 The NS double track main is on the right, the CSX main to its left, and the far left track is the KBS connection.
 The area just north of here was at one time a yard serving both the Nickel Plate and the Big Four.
 Westbound trains on NS are climbing a one per cent grade at this point, and some of the heavier trains can be seen (and heard) with throttles in run eight.

 Both photos were taken from a new pedestrian bridge that crosses over the junction and offers a great view of train activity.
 Unfortunately for photographers, a six-foot tall chainlink fence has been installed, so for best results either a short stepladder or a small diameter lens is needed.
 However, reasonably good shots can be obtained at both sides of the fence.
 The bridge obviously poses no trespass problems and is highly recommended.

 To reach here, exit I-65 at the Indiana Rte.
 26 exit and head west about three miles into town.
 Turn left at 3rd Street and proceed about half a mile to Kossuth/Smith Street (it's Kossuth to the left, Smith to the right).
-Turn right on Kossuth and park.
+Turn right on Smith and park.
 The sidewalk leads up to the pedestrian bridge.

 A second pedestrian bridge over the rail corridor is located in downtown Lafayette.
 The bridge also crosses the Wabash River which parallels the rail corridor at this point.
 The former NKP/Big Four depot was moved two blocks to this site when the corridor was built.
-The Amtrak boarding platform is across the tracks from the station and accessed via the bridge, Which offers a wonderful view of the river and rail lines with, thankfully, no chainlink fence.
+The Amtrak boarding platform is across the tracks from the station and accessed via the bridge which offers a wonderful view of the river and rail lines.
 The boarding platform can also be used if you want to see trains up close and personal.